roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 I would drop my mic at this point if this article was not be about building a custom ML workstation.

-There are always some "buts" that makes our lives harder.
-When you start to approach nearly real life problems and see hundreds of gigabytes large datasets, your gut feeling starts to tell you that your CPU or AMD GPU devices are not going to be enough to do meaningful things.
+There are always some "buts" that make our lives harder.
+When you start to approach nearly real life problems and you see hundreds of gigabytes large datasets, your gut feeling starts to tell you that your CPU or AMD GPU devices are not going to be enough to do meaningful things.
 This is how I came here.

 I was taking part in <a href="https://www.kaggle.com/c/hpa-single-cell-image-classification">Human Protein Atlas (HPA) - Single Cell Classification</a> competition on Kaggle.
 HPA dataset contains nearly 150Gb of 8bits 4-channels protein images.
 16bits variant of the dataset holds 350Gb.